Attractor Basins, Tipping Points

 The method starts by picking the first available initial condition on the grid not yet numbered.
 The dynamical system is then iterated until one of the following conditions happens:

-1. The trajectory hits a known attractor already numbered mx_chk_att consecutive times: the initial condition is numbered with the corresponding number.
+mx_chk_attconsecutive times: the initial condition is numbered with the corresponding number. - The trajectory spends

-3. The trajectory hits a known basin mx_chk_hit_bas times in a row: the initial condition belongs to that basin and is numbered accordingly.
+mx_chk_hit_bastimes in a row: the initial condition belongs to that basin and is numbered accordingly. - The trajectory hits

 Regarding performace, this method is at worst as fast as tracking the attractors.
 In most cases there is a signicative improvement in speed.